Read our Trustees' biographies

 Sir Michael Stevens is Keeper of the Privy Purse, Receiver General of the Duchy of Lancaster.
 He is also a Trustee of The Royal Collection Trust and the Military Knights of Windsor.

 Sir Michael was Finance Director of The Royal Collection Trust from 1995 to 2014.
 He was a Governor and Member of Council, King Edward VII Sister Agnes Hospital from 2010 - 2019 and Chairman of the hospital's Audit and Investment Committee 2013-2019.

 Formerly a Senior Manager with KPMG, his career included working in the UK and the Middle East between 1979 and 1995.

 Sue has held a number of prominent roles within the arts and education.
 She was Chief Executive of the Reading Agency from January 2014 to July 2019.
 Prior to this she was Director of UK Academic and Government Alliances at Elsevier.

 Sue read history at Clare College Cambridge, trained as a teacher and did a post-graduate course in museum education at the University of Leicester.
 As Director of Policy at the Museums, Libraries and Archives Council (MLA) she created the ground-breaking quality and impact framework, Inspiring Learning for All, which is now used in museums, archives and libraries all over the world.

 While at MLA she worked with public libraries and their partners to deliver a wide range of programmes, and with local museums to establish, and secure funding for the Renaissance in the Regions programme.

-She was awarded an MBE for services to museum education in 2014.
+She was awarded an MBE for services to museum education in 2014 and an OBE for services to literature and libraries in 2020.
 Sue was previously a Trustee of the Yorkshire Sculpture Park and Handel House Museum.